-BU Science Collection
+BU Sciences Collection

-The Montpellier Institute of Botany collection
+The Montpellier Institute of Botany Collection

 The fund